z3h4/useful-commands/RoR/Ruby/refresher.md

 ## Accessor Methods

-- These methods have the same name as the instance variable.
+- As a convention, these methods have the same name as the instance variable.

   ```Ruby
   def initialize(name)